lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

-// final result (to be stored on chain) const VerifiedURL =  verfiableUriIdentifier + verificationMethod  +  verificationDatalength.substring(2) +  verificationData.substring(2) + url.substring(2)
+// final result (to be stored on chain) const VerfiableURI =  verfiableUriIdentifier + verificationMethod  +  verificationDatalength.substring(2) +  verificationData.substring(2) + url.substring(2)
                      ^                        ^                      ^                                      ^                               ^
                      0000                     0x6f357c6a             0020                                   820464ddfac1be...
 696670733a2f2...

-// structure of the VerifiedURL
+// structure of the VerifiableURI
 0x0000 6f357c6a + 0020 + 820464ddfac1bec070cc14a8daf04129871d458f2ca94368aae8391311af6361 + 696670733a2f2f516d597231564a4c776572673670456f73636468564775676f3339706136727963455a4c6a7452504466573834554178
   ^    ^                ^                         ^                                         ^
   0000 keccak256(utf8)  verificationDatalength    verificationData                          encoded URL